magepal/magento2-google-tag-manager/README.md

 ---
 If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/magepal/magento2-googletagmanager/issues).
 For fast Premium Support visit our [Google Tag Manager](https://www.magepal.com/magento2/extensions/google-tag-manager.html?utm_source=GTM&utm_medium=Premium%20Support) product page for detail.

-Need help setting up or want to customize this extension to meet your business needs?
+Need help to set up or want to customize our extension to meet your business needs?
 Please email support@magepal.com and if we like your idea we will add this feature for free or at a discounted rate.

 Magento 2 Extensions
 ---